josejnra/apache-spark/spark-on-docker/spark-yarn/README.md

 - Apache Livy 0.7.1
 - Jupyter Lab

 You may simply change the environment variables `HADOOP_VERSION`, `SPARK_VERSION` and `LIVY_VERSION` on the [Dockerfile](Dockerfile) in order to create another docker image with different versions for the services.
-Besides that, you have to update the [docker-compose.yaml](docker-compose.yaml) file to be according the new image.
+Besides that, you may have to update the [docker-compose.yaml](docker-compose.yaml) file to be according the new image.

 ### Build Image
 ```shell